Global Lie-Tresse theorem: The structure of the space of -orbits

-In this section we prove that the local behavior of differential invariants is governed by certain differential equations associated to the action, and we deduce from this micro-local Lie-Tresse theorem.
+In this section we study the orbits of the pseudogroup $G$ action on $\E^k$ as the jet-level $k$ grows and we prove that the local behavior of differential invariants is governed by a certain symbolic system.
+We keep throughout our general assumptions that the action $G$ is algebraic on $\E$ and transitive on the base $M$, though in some cases these assumptions can be relaxed.